NOAAM x KNMF

 The New Orleans African American Museum (NOAAM) and the Katrina National Memorial Foundation (KNMF) have joined forces to ensure the stories, archives, and lived experiences of Hurricane Katrina are preserved with dignity and interpreted with the depth they deserve.

-Rooted in NOAAM’s 30-year mission of place-keeping and cultural preservation, this collaboration situates the KNMF collection within a broader institutional framework—one that protects Black historical memory, supports community scholarship, and expands public access to intergenerational knowledge.
+Rooted in NOAAM’s 30-year mission of cultural preservation and place-keeping, this collaboration situates the KNMF collection within a broader institutional framework—one that protects Black historical memory, supports community-rooted scholarship, and expands public access to intergenerational knowledge.

-This partnership is more than an exhibition—it is a strategic intervention to ensure the memory of one of New Orleans’ defining events is held collectively for generations.
+This partnership is more than an exhibition—it is a strategic commitment to ensuring that the memory of one of New Orleans’ defining events is held, stewarded, and shared collectively for generations to come.

 Featured Project: The Katrina List – The Untold Story